S e e w a l d' s A r t G a l l e r y

 I used to think I was a pretty good photographer because I had good technical knowledge of how to take pictures.
 This class turned on a little "light bulb": I have spent the last 40 years in photography trying to say, "Look what I can do with a camera" rather than concentrating on how to use the picture's strong points to enhance its message."

-Jeff Fischbeck, advanced level photographer,
+Jeff Fischbeck, advanced photographer,

 San Diego, CA